skrysmanski/font-emoticons/src/readme.txt

 2. Emoticon comparison.

 == Changelog ==

+= 1.5.0 =
+* Change: Font-Emoticons is now hosted as Git repo on GitHub.
+(Thus, the issue numbering will reset.)
+* Change: font-emoticons now uses a (hopefully) a better way to disable Wordpress' own emoticons.

 = 1.4.1 =
 * Feature: Added general purpose filter called `wp_font_emots_replace`.
 This filter can be used to replace emoticons in places not supported by this plugin.